 The BS/MS program is designed for incoming freshmen who are interested in an accelerated path towards the Master of Science in Athletic Training (MSAT) degree.

-Our athletic training education program (ATEP) has been designed to prepare the athletic training student to sit for the Board of Certification (BOC) exam.
-This is an entry-level exam for national verification as an athletic trainer.
-The fundamental knowledge and skills of the art of athletic training and the sports medicine concept will be addressed in classroom instruction, clinical experiences, and practical situations.
+Our athletic training program is designed to prepare students to sit for the national Board of Certification (BOC) exam for athletic trainers.
+It provides the fundamental knowledge and skills of athletic training and sports medicine through classroom instruction, clinical experiences, and practical situations.

 More About This Degree

-- Learn more about this program or visit the Health & Physical Education website.
+- Learn more about this program or visit the Athletic Training and Exercise Science website.